 Guerdon offers Modular Construction Technology

-US-based startup Guerdon builds large off-site modular construction projects and multi-family housing.
+US-based startup Guerdon builds large off-site modular technology for large construction projects and multi-family housing.
 Guerdon develops systems-built IBC/IRC code products using factory-built modular construction technology.
 The startup focuses on large-scale projects ranging from multi-family modular townhomes and apartments to office buildings, schools, military barracks, senior housing, and more.
 They work with climate-control settings and also comply with industry-standard building codes.
 While Guerdon manufactures building parts in the factory, it also does site work and parallelly constructs foundations to save time and reduce cost.
 This solution is sustainable and delivers consistent quality.

-Weston Robot develops Autonomous Heavy Equipment for Construction Sites
+Weston Robot develops Autonomous Heavy Equipment

-Singaporean startup Weston Robot provides autonomous heavy robots for load lifting, logistics, patrolling, inspection, and disinfection.
+Singaporean startup Weston Robot provides autonomous heavy equipment for load lifting, logistics, patrolling, inspection, and disinfection.
 The startup develops a range of solutions including back-support exoskeletons to reduce strain when lifting heavy objects.
 It also develops shoulder exoskeletons to enable workers to perform chest to ceiling level tasks for longer durations.
 Further, it has a leg support exoskeleton that reduces muscle strain in the quadriceps around the knee joint.
 The startup also offers Outdoor UGV Hunters and Rough Terrain Bunker Robots to automate on-site delivery and disinfection tasks.
 Weston Robot improves productivity by replacing time- and energy-consuming tasks with independent robots.

 3D printing in construction, also known as additive construction, is a sustainable and efficient method of construction.
 Construction printers either print entire buildings or only prefabricated building components.
 3D printing is a robotic approach that prints the design layer by layer with advanced construction materials in collaboration with BIM.
 It has high design flexibility without the need for formwork.
 The various methods used for printing are extrusion, power bonding, and additive welding.
 Comparatively, 3D construction printing produces less waste and requires fewer labor resources than traditional brick construction methods.
 It is a fully automated and programmed process that also eliminates human error and improves productivity.
 Many startups manufacture 3D printers or offer printing services for small-scale and large-scale projects.